RedHatInsights/astro-virtual-assistant/README.md

 ### Training the model

-You can run `make train` to start a full training session, or you can do an incremental training of your previous model with `make finetune`.
+You can run `make train` to start a full training session, or you can do an incremental training of your previous model with `make train-finetune`.

 Note that incremental training doesn't work if you added any new intents or actions.